flags/Reactor-3/docs/roadmap.md

 -------------------
 Currently, the biggest flaw in the ALife is its inability to discover the map by itself.
 As a general test, I've instructed the ALife to automatically go to and (roughly) path along the nearest road, but this isn't intended to be final in any sense.
 For the sake of documentation, the offending fuction is `alife.survival.explore_unknown_chunks()`.
 The majority of the changes needed will be done in this file along with any files containing chunk functions.
+We must also consider how often the ALife will be performing these tasks.
+With any luck, we should be able to have the ALife run any of these pathfinding operations once every 30 seconds or so, as the other ALife module for exploring interesting chunks will run automatically if needed then resume the discovery process when finished.

 Since we are dealing with abstracted data, the amount of information to parse is much smaller than normal:

     Amount of tiles to parse in raw form: 22500
-    Amount of tiles to prase in abstracted form: 900
+    Amount of tiles to parse in abstracted form: 900

-We must also consider how often the ALife will be performing these tasks.
-With any luck, we should be able to have the ALife run any of these pathfinding operations once every 30 seconds or so, as the other ALife module will